 It is a common thought that a vast majority of people must hit “rock bottom” due to their chemical dependency, before they will enter a drug and alcohol rehab, in a lucid moment of self-preservation.
-But all people are motivated differently, and have different levels of their chemical dependency.
+But all people are motivated differently, and have different levels of chemical dependency.
 For that reason, some may be motivated to get help by loved ones, while others may need to knock on death’s door before they’ll seek help.
-Common motivators include, but are not limited to: family pressure, legal issues, illness or near death experiences, or finances.
-Sadly, many choose to avoid rehab until they’ve destroyed all other option, but this does not include all addicts or alcoholics, so don’t wait!
+Common motivators include, but are not limited to: family pressure, legal issues, illness or near-death experiences, or finances.
+Sadly, many choose to avoid rehab until they’ve destroyed all other options, but this does not include all addicts or alcoholics, so don’t wait!

 If you or someone you love in Florida is suffering from a harmful chemical dependency to drugs or alcohol, it is advisable to seek professional help as soon as possible.
 The more time goes on, the more difficult it will be to stop it.
 In contacting a rehab center, you can get quick answers to any questions you may have.
 It is always the right decision to at least start to research the options for addiction treatment.

 These addiction treatment centers in Florida are Christian, dual-diagnosis drug and alcohol addiction rehabs that serve adults who are entangled in chemical dependency.
 We provide a structured and therapeutic environment in which the cycles of chemical dependency are broken and replaced with essential skills for life.

 Lasting and caring help for an addict in Saint Petersburg, Florida is only a phone call away.
 Phone us at (855) 934-4673 and talk to our Intake Coordinator.
 He will honestly tell you if Adult & Teen Challenge is the best choice for your loved one.
 Adult & Teen Challenge centers are easily reachable from Saint Petersburg, Florida, and any major airport in the country.